 the demand for the job.

 As a housekeeping supervisor you might earn between £18,000 and £21,000 a year.
 With experience, housekeeping managers or head housekeepers may earn up to £27,000 a year.
-In a large hotel with a high star rating the salary could be higher.
+In a large hotel with a high star rating the salary could be up to £45,000 a year.
 If you are living in, there may be a deduction from your salary for board and lodgings.

 You work shifts, including early mornings, nights and weekends.